easyvansh/slow-spotify/README.md

 # Slow-Spotify 🎤

-This is `Spotify-Slow` - a React front end client that communicates with the Spotify API.
+This is `Slow-Spotify` - a React front end client that communicates with the Spotify API.